-The Savannah Metropolitan Statistical Area (MSA) is comprised of Bryan, Chatham and Effingham Counties and has a total of more than 2,490 miles of roadways.
+The Savannah Metropolitan Statistical Area (MSA) encompasses Bryan, Chatham, and Effingham Counties and has a total of more than 2,490 miles of roadways.
 These roadways are categorized by their use and the amount of traffic carried.
-These categories, as defined by the Federal Highway Administration (FHWA), are described to the right.
+These categories, as defined by the Federal Highway Administration (FHWA), are described on the facing page.
 Roadways in the region serve multiple purposes and accommodate different types of travel.
-Roadways range from local streets that are designed for direct access to homes and businesses, to interstate highways that are primarily for mobility and long distance travel.

-Maps 5.3 and 5.4 depict the functional classification of the roadway network in the Savannah MSA and Garden City while Figure 5.7 shows the roadway miles by functional class.
+Roadways range from local streets, which are designed for direct access to homes and businesses, to interstate highways, which are primarily for mobility and long distance travel.
+Maps 5.3 and 5.4 depict the functional classification of the roadway network in the Savannah MSA and Pooler while Figure 5.6 shows the roadway miles by functional class.
 Local roads make up almost 70% of the total miles in the area.
 Collectors make up about 12.7% of the total roadway miles.